ethanalon/projects/README.md

 There was also an effort to ask for confirmation and detect negation (i.e. 'I am not sad')

 Made with Python

-### Magic the Gathering Random Card Generator

-Now that there are more than 20,000 unique Magic the Gathering cards, I knew it would take time to find the best cards for my deck.
-My current deck uses cards that are only blue, black, or green, and specializes in creatures that have an effect when they enter the battlefield.
-Using Scrython's card database and Regex, I was able to create a random card generator that specifically returns blue, black, green, and colorless cards with an "enters the battlefield" effect.

-Made with Python, Scrython (Scryfall API), Regex